lbatschelet/baets.ch/posts/Plugins/Templates.md

 After setting these formats, `{{date}}` and `{{time}}` in the template files will be replaced by the formatting current time.

-For formatting syntax documentation, [please see here](https://momentjs.com/docs/#/displaying/format/).
+For formatting syntax documentation, [[https://momentjs.com/docs/#/displaying/format/]].

 _Tip: if you want to have two date formats or two time formats, you can use the other `{{time}}` as the second `{{date}}`, or `{{date}}` as the second `{{time}}`._